 The Dean’s Undergraduate Student Research Awards (DURA) were created to provide more opportunities for undergraduate students in the Faculty of Science to gain hands-on research experience.
 They provide 16-week positions (paid, full-time) for students to work in a York University research lab over the summer.
 Students who apply for a DURA must first secure the support of a faculty supervisor, who agrees to host the student in their research group and to pay a portion of their salary.

-In summer 2016, the Faculty offered six DURAs (see highlights below), in addition to about 20 Undergraduate Science Research Awards from NSERC.
-The Faculty is committed to dramatically increasing the number of DURAs over time.
+For summer 2017, the Faculty has granted 19 DURAs (see highlights below), in addition to 20 Undergraduate Science Research Awards from NSERC.
+The Faculty is committed to increasing the number of DURAs over time.

 Why are DURAs important?